CTXz/x86_64-Assembly-Tic-Tac-Toe/docs/get_field.md

 ![AND operation](img/get_field_and.png)

-Further, the result of the AND operation is applied to a modulo of 3, so that values are narrowed/scaled down to 0 or 1, where 0 represents even numbers and thereby returns a X and 1 represents odd numbers, thereby returning O.
+Further, the result of the AND operation is applied to a modulo of 3, so that values are narrowed/scaled down to 0 or 1, where 1 represents odd numbers and thereby returns a X and 1 represents even numbers, thereby returning O.

 ```
 0x200 % 0x3 = 0x1